tweag/python-monorepo-example/2018-12-12-benchgraph.md

 `Criterion` is able to export the results of the benchmarks in a JSON file, which allows us to analyze them further.
-We need however to trim the output to make it easy to import on the web
+However, we need to trim the output to make it easy to import on the web
-application: `criterion` dumps its big internal state on it, including all the runs it does for each benchmark (because each bench is run a few hundred times to limit the inevitable noise) and a lot of analyzes that we don't need.
+application: `criterion` dumps its big internal state on it, including all the runs it does for each benchmark (because each bench is run a few hundred times to limit the inevitable noise) and a lot of analyses that we don't need.
-It also does not include some useful information for us, such as the rev and the date of the commit this benchmark ran on, which we need to identify it later.
+It also does not include some useful information for us, such as the revision id and the date of the commit this benchmark ran on, which we need to identify it later.